fdcl-gwu/aruco-markers/README.md

 ./camera_calibration -v=/path/to/your/video.avi -d=16 -dp=../detector_params.yml -h=2 -w=4 -l=<side length of a single marker (in meters)> -s=<separation between two consecutive markers in the grid (in meters)> ../../calibration_params.yml
 ```

-Then points the camera at the marker at different orientations and at different angles, and save those images by pressing key `C`.
+Then point the camera at the marker at different orientations and at different angles, and save those images by pressing key `C`.
 These instructions should appear on the screen.
 Around 30 images should be good enough.